FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/uniconfig-clustering/index.md

 # Example: optimal range for 5000 subscriptions with 3 nodes in the cluster and margins set to 0.05 and 0.10 = (1750, 1834)
 ```

-Based on optimal range and a number of currently opened subscriptions,
+Based on the optimal range and number of currently opened subscriptions, each
-each UniConfig node (while performing a monitoring system iteration)
+UniConfig node (while performing a monitoring system iteration) decides whether
-decides whether it should:
+it should:

-- Acquire additional subscriptions before optimal range is reached
+- Acquire additional subscriptions until the optimal range is reached.
-- Stay put and not acquire additional subscriptions in case optimal range is reached
+- Once the optimal range is reached, stay put and not acquire any additional
+  subscriptions.
-- Release some of its subscriptions to trigger rebalancing until optimal range is reached
+- Release some of its subscriptions to trigger rebalancing until the optimal
+  range is reached.

-When an instance goes down, all of its subscriptions will be immediately
+If an instance goes down, all of its subscriptions are immediately released and
-released and the optimal range for the other living nodes will changemanaged network devices
+the optimal ranges of other living nodes are adjusted.
+Managed network devices,
-and thus the subscriptions will be reopened by the rest of the cluster.
+and thus subscriptions, are reopened by the rest of the cluster.

 !!!
-There is a grace period before the other nodes take over the
+Note that there is a grace period before other nodes take over the
 subscriptions.
-So in case a node goes down and up quickly, it will
+Therefore, if a node goes down and then back up in quick
-restart the subscriptions on its own.
+succession, it will restart the subscriptions on its own.
 !!!

-Following example illustrates a timeline of a 3 node cluster and how
+The following example illustrates a timeline for a three-node cluster and how
-many subscriptions each node handles:
+many subscriptions are handled by each node:

 ![notifications-in-cluster-rebalancing](netconf_subs_rebalancing.svg)

 !!!
-The hard limit still applies in clustered environment, and it will never
+The hard limit still applies in clustered environments.
+It is never exceeded
-be crossed, regardless of the optimal range.
+regardless of the optimal range.
 !!!